Interstate 65: Indiana

 I-65 enters Indiana at Jeffersonville and Clarksville.
 Miles 0–9 were rebuilt, widened, and realigned from north of Sellersburg to the Ohio River during 2008–2010, giving great traffic relief to the fast-growing Indiana suburbs of Louisville.
 Over 300,000 of the 1.5 million people in Louisville's CMSA live in its Indiana counties.

 A section of I-65 in Downtown Indianapolis runs concurrently with I-70.
 The junctions are often referred to as the "North Split" and the "South Split", forming a section of Interstate locally known as the "Inner Loop" or "The Spaghetti Bowl" due to the visual complexity of the intersecting ramps and overpasses.

 In mid-March 2007, a 6 mi section of I-70 from the North Split to I-465 east of downtown was restricted to automobiles only for the "Super 70" project, a massive rebuild and expansion of that freeway.
 Trucks over 13 ST were forced to divert through I-65 if coming from the north and use the circular I-465 to the south to reconnect to I-70 eastbound.
 Westbound traffic from I-70 was required to loop north or south along I-465 to get to I-65 or I-70.
 The Super 70 project was completed in November 2007.
 In mid-2003, the portion of I-65 that runs concurrently with I-70 was closed to all traffic due to the "HyperFix" project.
 During that time, a new concrete surface was installed and the overpasses were upgraded.

 In 1999, the 25 mi segment of I-65 between the two I-465 interchanges was renamed the Kenneth "Babyface" Edmonds Highway.

 North of Lafayette near Brookston, the road passes through the Meadow Lake Wind Farm for several miles, with the turbines and standards spaced out in order to avoid a collapse onto the highway.
 The Fowler Ridge Wind Farm is also visible on both sides of the highway.

 From its crossing into Lake County over the Kankakee River to its northern terminus, the highway is known as the Casimir Pulaski Memorial Highway.

-Prior to 2004, the northern terminus of I-65 was only 0.125 mi north of I-90 (Indiana Toll Road).
+Prior to 2004, the northern terminus of I-65 was only 0.125 mi north of the Indiana Toll Road (I-90).
 Traffic going from I-90 to I-65 had to stop at a traffic signal to make a left turn.
 Traffic from I-65 to I-90 bypassed the traffic signal via an isolated right-turn lane.
 In 2004, the interchange was fully grade-separated, so it is now one interchange involving I-65, I-90, US 12, and US 20, thereby eliminating a connection gap in the Interstate Highway System.